rashaq33/planto/README.md

-PLANT - TAKE CARE OF THEM TO MAKE THEM LIFE ☘️
+🌱 PLANT - TAKE CARE OF THEM TO MAKE THEM THRIVE ☘️
 ------------------------------------------------
-Welcome to plant app here you will fined a way to take care of your plant .
+Welcome to Planto!
+Here, you’ll find all the guidance you need to care for your plants effectively.

 <img width="827" alt="‏لقطة الشاشة ١٤٤٦-٠٥-٠٢ في ٥ ٢١ ٠٩ م" src="https://github.com/user-attachments/assets/15ec17b4-db02-4f33-93aa-6ff64afb37ad">

  📱app Purpose
 ------------------------------------------------
-tha app will helps you track all the details of your plants and provides care instructions.
-At specific times, the app sends you notifications to remind you to take care of your plants.
+Planto helps you keep track of every detail about your plants, providing care instructions and reminders.
+At scheduled times, the app sends you notifications, so you never miss an important task for your plants’ well-being.

 ✨ Features
 ------------------------------------------------
-- Add - You will be able to add new plant in the app with all it details to care of it .
+- Add Plants - Easily add new plants, along with detailed information on how to care for them.
+- Checklist - Access a checklist to track and mark completed plant care tasks.
-- check list - there will be check list for all your plant care to mark what you done .
+- Notifications - Get reminders for plant care tasks that need to be done.
-- Notifications - the app will send Notifications to remind you what task should you do .

 Screenshots
 ------------------------------------------------